 Artists who wish to exhibit, sell, and/or enter their art into competition must get their blank surfaces stamped at Raw Materials Art Supplies before beginning work.

 Online registration is now closed.
-You can still register on-site at Raw Materials Art Supplies, 436 S. Main St.
+You can register in person during the festival at Raw Materials Art Supplies.

-Artists are welcome to paint anywhere in the city, they just need to have their surface(s) stamped before beginning, and the work must be turned in by Sunday, October 9 at 5pm.
-The "Paint Out" events below are a good way to paint alongside other artists, or discover locations you may not have know about or considered.
+Artists are welcome to paint anywhere in the city, they just need to have their surface(s) stamped before beginning, and the work must be turned in by Sunday, April 8 at 5pm.
+The "Paint Out" events below are a good way to paint alongside other artists, or discover locations you may not have know about or have considered.

-A juried panel will award prizes for Best Oil, Watermedia (Watercolor, Gouache, and/or Pen & Ink), Other/Mixed Media (Graphite, Charcoal, Pastel, etc), Pen & Ink, Acrylic or Mixed Media, and a Grand Prize Winner will be chosen from all submitted art works.
-Audience Choice Awards for Best Oil, Best Wet Media, and Best Dry Media will be chosen by art fans and collectors in attendance at the Exhibition.
-The winning artists will receive prizes (TBD) and winning images will be used to promote next year’s Festival in all promotional materials.
+A juried panel will award prizes for Best Oil, Watermedia (Watercolor, Gouache, and/or Pen & Ink), Other/Mixed Media (Graphite, Charcoal, Pastel, Acrylic, etc), and a Grand Prize Winner will be chosen from all submitted art works.
+An Audience Choice Award will be chosen by art fans and collectors in attendance at the Exhibition.
+The winning artists will receive prizes and winning images will be used to promote next year’s Festival in all promotional materials.
 Registered and exhibiting artists may sell all date-stamped art made at the Festival during the Exhibition.

 Sponsored by the Office of Jose Huizar, Councilmember, District #14, City of Los Angeles, this will go to the best painting of City Hall.
 All paintings of City Hall submitted to the Festival for exhibition and competition are eligible for this special purchase award.
-Submitted paintings will compete for the award and a $500 prize.
-Ruth Hudin and Marc Simard, owners of Crêpes Sans Frontieres, will select the winning painting, which will hang in their restaurant.
+Submitted paintings will compete for the Award and a $500 prize.
+Councilmember Jose Huizar and his staff will select the winning painting, which will hang in their City Hall office.

 The Los Angeles Plein Air Festival would not be possible without the generous support of our sponsors:

-Established in 1941 and originally opened as The National.
+Originally opened in 1914 as The National.
 Three years later, the name was changed to The Regent, as we still know it today.
 After decades as a grindhouse and adult movie venue, the theater was closed in 2000, only to lay dormant for several years.
-Six years later, developer Tom Gilmore acquired the property, using it as an occasional art and performance space for the monthly Thursday night Downtown Art Walk.
-Known for its sloped floor, proscenium archway and gothic-inspired ceiling, The Regent is a true relic and the last remaining historic movie theater on Downtown LA's Main Street.
+Known for its sloped floor, proscenium archway and gothic-inspired ceiling, The Regent is a true relic and the last remaining historic movie theater on Downtown LA’s Main Street.
 Music promoter Mitchell Frank, along with Artist and Recreation, LLC, and Knitting Factory Entertainment Inc., took over the lease in 2012 and has restored the theatre to its former glory.